growwithgooglema/mbtaccess/README.md

 - This is a collaborative open-source project by members of @growwithgooglema/mbtaccess.
 We have a [team discussion board](https://github.com/orgs/growwithgooglema/teams/mbtaccess) where we post announcements and meeting notes.

 ## Application stack

-### Front-end

-- The application pages are styled with [Bootstrap 4](https://getbootstrap.com), a library of HTML, CSS, and JavaScript components.
-- Markdown documents in the repository have been formatted in a standard style, based on suggestions from [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint).
-- The icon is from [Google Material Design](https://material.io/tools/icons) and is available under [Apache license version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

 ### Flask